jenkinsci/gitea-plugin/CONTRIBUTING.md

 Truths which we believe to be self-evident (adapted from [TextSecure's](https://github.com/WhisperSystems/TextSecure/blob/master/contributing.md))

 1. **The answer is not more options.** If you feel compelled to add a preference that's exposed to the user, it's very possible you've made a wrong turn somewhere.
-2. **There are no power users.** The idea that some users "understand" concepts better than others has proven to be, for the post part, false.
-If anything, "power users" are more dangerous than the test, and we should avoid exposing dangerous functionality to them.
+2. **There are no power users.** The idea that some users "understand" concepts better than others has proven to be, for the most part, false.
+If anything, "power users" are more dangerous than the rest, and we should avoid exposing dangerous functionality to them.
 3. **If it's "like PGP," it's wrong.** PGP is our guide for what not to do.
-4. **It's an asynchronous world.** We wary of anything that is anti-asynchronous: ACKs, protocol confirmations, or anly protocol-level "advisory" message.
+4. **It's an asynchronous world.** We wary of anything that is anti-asynchronous: ACKs, protocol confirmations, or any protocol-level "advisory" message.
 5. **There is no such thing as time**.
-Protocol ideas that require synchonized clocks are doomed to failure.
+Protocol ideas that require synchronized clocks are doomed to failure.

 # Code Style Guidelines